Yes-JS/nextjs-supabase-app/README.md

 ## Start a database

+1.

-1. Start a docker container with a postgres database.
+- Start a docker container with a postgres database. (compose file is already created in the root dir)

 ```sh
 docker compose up
 ```

+- Or replace `DATABASE_URL` env veriable with your supabase or planetscale database connection string.

 2. Push the schema to database